Materials Research Science and Engineering Centers: Program summary

 MRSECs feature partnerships with other academic institutions, national laboratories, and industry as well as international collaborations.
 The centers also feature extensive experimental and computational facilities, which are generally accessible to outside users.
-A recently established facility network coordinates access to a broad range of experimental tools across the nationwide network of MRSECs.

-A key mandate for these centers is the training and education of a future highly skilled workforce.
-The largest component of the center's funding is directed toward support of students (undergraduate and graduate), and postdoctoral researchers.
-In addition, MRSECS carry out a broad range of education and outreach activities involving K - 12 students and public education through collaborations with museums and other public institutions.
+A key mandate for these centers is workforce development.
+The largest component of the center's funding supports students (undergraduate and graduate), and postdoctoral researchers.
+In addition, MRSECs have outreach activities involving K - 12 students and public education through collaborations with museums and other public institutions.

-Recent competition results

-Generally, MRSEC awards are for six years with competitions held every three years.
-Competitions are open to all US academic institutions and normally only one award is made per institution.

-Nine awards were made based on the competition held in 2010/2011 and twelve awards were made based on the 2013/2014 competition, bringing the total to 21 awards currently (June 2016) supported by the program.